safakkbilici/Conditional-Variational-Transformer/README.md

        --latent_size 32
 ```

-Please take a look at arguments in [main.py](https://github.com/safakkbilici/Conditional-Variational-Transformer/blob/main/main.py) file if you want to configure hyperparameters of proposed model's or training configuration.
+Please take a look at arguments in [main.py](https://github.com/safakkbilici/Conditional-Variational-Transformer/blob/main/main.py) file if you want to configure hyperparameters of proposed model's, training configuration, or load model and resume training.

+model_params.json, model.pt and optimizer.pt (scheduler.pt if used) files will be saved under main directory.

+## Generating Sentences
+Please use [generate.ipynb](https://github.com/safakkbilici/Conditional-Variational-Transformer/blob/main/notebooks/generate.ipynb) notebook to generate new sentences for data augmentation.

+## Finetuning
+We provide finetuning scripts as well at [./benchmarks/models](https://github.com/safakkbilici/Conditional-Variational-Transformer/tree/main/benchmarks/models).
+However, anyone can write their own finetuning code.